rgaufman/live555/README.md

 If you want to use the OpenSSL library on windows for shared library, You have to use the OpenSSL library on vcpkg package from Microsoft.
-And you have to choose the architect option for win32 or win64  with -A option in windows.
+And you have to choose the architect option for win32 or win64  with -A option in windows over than Visual Studio 2019.

 * cmake -G "Visual Studio 17 2022" -A Win32
 * cmake -G "Visual Studio 17 2022" -A x64